-B. 24-HOUR ORAL REPORTING: DAILY MAXIMUM LIMITATION VIOLATIONS
+B. 24-HOUR ORAL REPORTING: DAILY MAXIMUM LIMITATION VIOLATIONS a.
+The following pollutants may not be introduced into the treatment facility:

 Under the provisions of Part III.D.7.b.(3) of this permit, violations of daily maximum limitations for the following pollutants shall be reported orally to EPA Region 6, Compliance and Assurance Division, Water Enforcement Branch (6EN-W), Dallas, Texas, and concurrently to NMED within 24 hours from the time the permittee becomes aware of the violation followed by a written report in five days.